 Legal Battle Over Missouri Clinic Could Foretell Abortion Fights In Other States

-When Angela Huntington arrived at work on a Wednesday morning in early October, she had to do something she dreaded: turning patients away.
+When Angela Huntington arrived at work on a Wednesday morning in early October, she had to do something she dreaded: turn patients away.

-Huntington is the manager at the Columbia Health Center in Columbia, Mo., a Planned Parenthood site that recently had to halt its abortion services in the midst of a highly-publicized legal fight in the state.
+Huntington is the manager at the Columbia Health Center in Columbia, Mo., a Planned Parenthood site that recently had to halt its abortion services in the midst of a highly publicized legal fight in the state.

-Since another Missouri law requires a 72-hour waiting period between counseling about abortion and getting the actual procedure, Huntington needed to call every patient on the day's schedule.
-She told them they could come to her clinic for the counseling, but that they'd have to go elsewhere to have the abortion.
+Since another Missouri law requires a 72-hour waiting period between counseling about abortion and having the actual procedure, Huntington needed to call every patient on the day's schedule.
+She told them they could come to her clinic for the counseling but would have to go elsewhere for the abortion.

-The only other place in the state that they could turn to for an abortion was in St. Louis, a two-hour drive away.
+The only other place in the state that they could turn to for an abortion was in St. Louis, a two-hour-drive away.

 Many patients didn't pick up the phone.
-When they arrived, Huntington says, some were in tears after learning they had driven hours to Columbia and found that the clinic would no longer be able to perform the procedure.
+When they arrived, Huntington says, some were in tears after learning they had driven hours to Columbia to find that the clinic would no longer be able to perform the procedure.

 "They're already in a tough spot, and then you go and have to tell them this information.
 It's just heartbreaking," Huntington says.
 "This is their health.
 This is their well-being.
 It's an emotional thing for them."